 The Osteoporosis Reversal Program is a comprehensive nutrition and exercise plan that benefits not just your bones, but the whole body – and that includes cardiovascular health.

 Believe it or not, your heart has more to do with your bone health than you may have considered.
 So today you’ll discover why a healthy, functional cardiovascular system is vital for your bones, and we’ll review six Foundation Foods that have proven artery-cleansing effects.

-We’ll also take an in-depth look at one of the major artery-clogging culprits found in common supplements.
+We’ll also take an in-depth look at one of the major artery-clogging culprits found in many supplements.

 Let’s get started!